mheap/nexmo-developer/_documentation/en/client-sdk/in-app-messaging/guides/utilizing-events.md

 navigation_weight: 7
 ---

-# Using more Events with the Nexmo Client SDK
+# Using more Events with the Client SDK

 In this guide we'll cover adding more conversation events; we'll deal with multiple types of events, the ones that come via the conversation, and the ones we send to the conversation.